 Pure Life Adventure offers an alternative to a traditional gap program.
 Because we offer the cultural, adventure, and leadership experience of a gap program with the added benefit of strong, research-based, therapeutic support, young adults that often struggle with anxiety, isolation, fear of failure, and executive functioning issues will find that the world is full of opportunity.

-The gift of a therapeutic gap year is the development of a new set of skills and strategies and a healthy sense of grit and confidence.
 A gap year can absolutely change the trajectory of your child’s life, transforming them into confident, empowered adults that will embrace life rather than shy away from it.
 We are passionate about helping these young adults develop themselves through our program.
 To find out more, go here to learn more about how our therapeutic gap year program can help your child go after the life they’ve always wanted to live.